Rebecca Abram (Director, Strategic Technical Marketing of Fujifilm Diosynth Biotechnologies)

 Senior Director, Global Regulatory Affairs of IQVIA

-Director of Kargenera
+Director of Alevin Therapeutics Ltd

 Sonali Mohapatra (Quantum Innovation Sector Lead at National Quantum Computing Centre)